 Diagon Alley has a handful of drink and snack kiosks and stands.
 I recommend checking out Eternelle's Elixir of Refreshment in Carkitt Market.
 Here you can transform your Gillywater into a colorful elixir.
 Choose from Fire Protection Potion, Babbling Beverage, Draught of Peace, and Elixir to Induce Euphoria.

 The Hopping Pot offers a variety of snacks (British crisps (chips) and meat pasties) and alcoholic and non-alcoholic drinks, including Butterbeer and various beers specific to the the Wizarding World, like Dragon Scale.
-You can get four of the six types of Butterbeer here: Hot, Cold, Frozen, and Soft-Serve Ice Cream.
-(The fifth being the aforementioned Butterbeer Potted Cream, and the sixth is Butterbeer fudge.)
+You can get four of the seven types of Butterbeer here: Hot, Cold, Frozen, and Soft-Serve Ice Cream.
+(The fifth being the aforementioned Butterbeer Potted Cream, and the sixth is Butterbeer fudge, and seventh is pre-packaged Butterbeer ice cream.)
 I highly recommend the frozen Butterbeer, although I really like the cold as well!
 As far as soft-serve goes, it is super tasty and absolutely worth getting, but go to Florean's for more of an experience.

 Florean Fortescue's Ice-Cream Parlour has ice cream and soft-serve in interesting, mouth-watering flavors.
 Someone in your group ought to get the super tasty Butterbeer soft-serve, because when in Rome, but also try flavors like Lavender, Sticky Toffee Pudding and Granny Smith.
 At Florean's (and numerous stands around Diagon Alley) you can get a bottle of Pumpkin Juice.
 It is an interesting apple and pumpkin cider flavored drink that has pumpkin pie spices in it.
 I am a big fan of cider in general, and I really like this cold drink.
 (Pro tip: Remember to shake the Pumpkin Juice before your first sip, and again if it has been sitting still.
 The spices and pumpkin puree tend to settle at the bottom.)